Best bugout vehicle project: 2002 Jeep Grand Cherokee

 So, after a search that started when I was in Afghanistan a couple months, I picked up a SHTF bugout vehicle: a 2002 Jeep Grand Cherokee.
 Why this one?
 That’s the focus of this post.

 There are a lot of schools of thought as to what would be the ultimate SHTF/zombie vehicle in case SHTF.
-To prepare for a real SHTF scenario, you have to take a lot of things into consideration.
+To prepare for a real SHTF scenario, you have to take a lot of things into consideration in deciding on your ultimate bug out vehicle.
 You also have to deal with realistic considerations.

 Remember, just as in the case of a weapon, a vehicle is just a tool that solves a problem for you.
 Some tools are perfect for one situation but suck for others.
 Some tools are fairly good for many situations but aren’t really all that good for any in particular.
 As with all of your life, you need balance.